ClovCG/mine-project/README.md

 ## Current bugs/glitches

-No current bugs/glitches reported for now, but there might be stuff I have yet to come up to.
+No current bugs/glitches reported for now, but there might be stuff I have yet to find.

 ## Planned upcoming features

 - Audio
 - Animated UI
 - Some accessibility options
+- Spanish localization

 ## Supported platforms